MattyKatos/VXDiscord/README.md

 # VXDiscord Bot

-A Discord bot that automatically converts Twitter/X links to vxtwitter.com links for better embedding in Discord.
+A Discord bot that automatically converts Twitter/X links to vxtwitter.com or fxtwitter.com links for better embedding in Discord.

 ## Features
 - Automatically detects and fixes Twitter/X links in any channel it can see
+- Configurable fix domain (vxtwitter.com or fxtwitter.com)
 - Replies with "Fixed that for you" and the corrected message
 - Slash commands for user control:
   - `/ftfy` - Shows current status with a rich embed and interactive toggle button